Roman number d. How do Roman numerals work?

 Roman numerals

-The Roman numbering system using letters has been common in Europe for two thousand years.
-Only in the late Middle Ages it was replaced by a more convenient decimal system of numbers, borrowed from the Arabs.
-But, until now, Roman numerals denote dates on monuments, time on clocks and (in the Anglo-American typographic tradition) pages of book prefaces.
-In addition, in Russian, it is customary to designate ordinal numbers with Roman numerals.
+The Roman numbering system using letters was common in Europe for two thousand years.
+Only in the late Middle Ages was it replaced by a more convenient decimal system of numbers, borrowed from the Arabs.
+But, to this day, Roman numerals are used to indicate dates on monuments, time on clocks, and (in the Anglo-American typographic tradition) pages of book prefaces.
+In addition, in Russian it is customary to use Roman numerals to denote ordinal numbers.

 Performing arithmetic operations on multi-digit numbers in this notation is very inconvenient.
-The system of Roman numerals is not currently used, with the exception, in some cases, of the designation of centuries (XV century, etc.), years AD. e.
-(MCMLXXVII etc.) and months when indicating dates (for example, 1.
-V.1975), ordinal numbers, and sometimes derivatives of small orders, greater than three: yIV, yV, etc.
+The Roman numeral system is not currently used, with the exception, in some cases, of designating centuries (XV century, etc.), AD. e.
+(MCMLXXVII, etc.) and months when indicating dates (for example, 1.
+V. 1975), ordinal numbers, and sometimes derivatives of small orders greater than three: yIV, yV, etc.

 How are Roman numerals written? -//elhow.ru/ucheba/matematika/kak-pishutsja-rimskie-cifry